 PLANTING LAGERSTROEMIA ARAPAHO RED

-The Arapaho Myrtle grows best in full sun but will tolerate some shade, and is adaptable to a variety of soil conditions, and is drought resistant once established.
+The Arapaho Myrtle grows best in full sun but will tolerate some shade, is adaptable to a variety of soil conditions and is drought resistant once established.
 Grow across the United States in USDA zones 7-9.